Micro Focus Performance Center

 Installing ALM 12.55 is a prerequisite to installing Performance Center (we recommend installing the latest ALM 12.55 patch—Patch 2).
 You can install ALM 12.55 Patch 2 directly, or you can install it on top of ALM 12.5x versions.

 If you are installing ALM 12.55 Patch 2 on a machine that does not contain a previous version of ALM, follow the full ALM installation instructions.

 If you are upgrading from version 12.5x, install ALM 12.55 Patch 2 on top of your previous version, and follow the full ALM installation instructions.

 If you are upgrading from version 12.2x or earlier, uninstall the existing version of ALM, and follow the full ALM installation instructions.

 For ALM installation instructions, see the ALM Installation and Upgrade Guide - Windows / Linux.

 For details about the supported integrations for ALM, see the ALM Integration Support Matrix.

-On the Performance Center machine, run the Performance Center 12.56 installation files (PC_00314.exe for Performance Center server and PC_00346.exe for Performance Center host), and follow the onscreen installation and deployment instructions.
+On the Performance Center machine, run the Performance Center installation files, and follow the onscreen installation and deployment instructions.